Budget Travel Calculator? Throw it out.

 Budget travel guides offer basic advice that you should be able to figure out without reading it twenty thousand times, but don’t offer much REAL help.
 What do I do when I’ve hit $0 and I’m feeling pretty antisocial (but somehow the tobacco fairies have kept me high on nicotine)?

 So here’s my secret… Are you ready?

-I don’t travel on a budget.
+I don’t travel on a budget, nor do I use a budget travel calculator.
 Like at all.
-(Though maybe if I was more responsible with them I could sign up for a credit card that actually helps me fly places on the cheap with points, like this one… unfortunately I’m far too irresponsible.)
+(Though maybe if I was more responsible with them I could sign up for a credit card that actually helps me fly places on the cheap with points… unfortunately I’m far too irresponsible.)
 I’m amazing at saving money, but terrible at not spending it all.
 I love food.
 I love beer.
 I love going to a thrift shop and being able to buy BOTH shirts I wanted!
 I love pubs.
 I love coffee.
 I love travel knickknacks (new sleeping bag! external battery!
 STUFF!!!)

 So I’m not a budget traveler in reality, I have my ups and downs financially (and otherwise).
 My secret is I just sort of accept it.
 I try (and fail) to budget whenever I have a few hundred bucks, but really I’m just experimenting and figuring out how best to survive when the money runs dry.
 Which it always does.